Amazon's Cyber Monday 2018 deals are here!

 The Amazon Echo Sub adds an instant bass upgrade to the Echo line of smart speakers -- and you get two of the latter as well, making for a better overall music experience.

 Update: As of Friday, Nov.
-24 at 12 p.m.
-ET the bundle price has dropped by another $20 from its earlier sale price of $270 -- now $80 off -- for the charcoal, heather gray and sandstone colors.
+24 at 9 a.m.
+PT the bundle price has dropped by another $20 from its earlier sale price of $270 -- now $80 off -- for the charcoal, heather gray and sandstone colors.
 All other colors remain $270.

 Echo Sub and two Echo Plus (second-gen): $330 (save $100)Amazon

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 11 a.m.
-PT.
-Update: This specific deal has disappeared as of Nov.
-23 at 5:35 p.m.
-ET but is expected to reappear on Nov.
-24 as part of Amazon's Cyber Monday Deals Week.
-You might still see the deal at checkout as long as your cart has both the plug and an Echo device.